Herb Kohl, former US senator and owner of the NBA’s Milwaukee Bucks, has died. He was 88

-Herb Kohl, a former Democratic U.S. senator from Wisconsin and former owner of the Milwaukee Bucks basketball team, has died.
+Herb Kohl, a former Democratic U.S. senator from Wisconsin and former owner of the NBA’s Milwaukee Bucks, has died.
 He was 88.

 His death Wednesday was announced by Herb Kohl Philanthropies, which did not give a cause but said he died after a brief illness.